-Irrespective of their merits, allegations of inappropriate body behaviour tended to precipitate direct action.
+Irrespective of their merits, allegations of inappropriate body behaviour and body talk tended to precipitate direct action.
 Even as trustees and teachers might be sorting out a charge, parents very often took the initiative.
-In just over half (16/30) of the cases, some form of boycott occurred.
+In just over half (sixteen out of thirty) of the cases, some form of boycott occurred.
 Its power lay in the provincial requirement that, to stay open, schools had to enroll a minimum number of students, usually ten.
 Many schools were not much above that number.
-A decision by one or two families to keep their offspring home not only discredited the teacher, it forced the hand of the trustees.
+A decision by one or two families to keep their offspring home not only discredited the teacher, it also forced the hand of the trustees.